faustbrian/intl/docs/country.md

----
-title: Country Value Object
-description: Working with ISO 3166-1 country codes using the Country value object in Cline Intl
----

 The `Country` value object provides type-safe handling of ISO 3166-1 country codes with support for both alpha-2 and alpha-3 formats, along with localized country names powered by Symfony Intl.

 ## Creating Country Instances